TOSSI-Foundation/oai-nwdaf-ts/README.md

 **How the preferred path is selected.** The SMF takes `argmax(avgTrafficRate)` over the DNAIs the PCF authorized for that session.
 The busiest path wins.

+**One extra gate, and it catches people out.** As deployed, the SMF asks for *predictions* (`SMF_NWDAF_PREDICT_SEC=60`), and drops any DNAI whose Confidence is below `SMF_NWDAF_MIN_CONFIDENCE` — **50 by default**.
+Confidence only builds as the 300-second analytics window fills, so RATE does nothing for the first few minutes after traffic starts.
+Setting `SMF_NWDAF_PREDICT_SEC=0` asks for statistics instead, which carry no Confidence, so the gate never applies.
+HEALTH has no equivalent gate.

 **Consequences, stated plainly:**

 * It steers **toward** the busier path, not away from a congested one.